-The purpose of this document is to establish a recommended standard for CCSDS Bundle Protocol (BP), based on the bundle protocol of RFC BPv7 (reference [1]), which defines end-to-end protocol, bundle structure, block types, and abstract service descriptions for the exchange of messages (bundles) that support Delay Tolerant Networking (DTN).
+The purpose of this document is to establish a recommended standard for CCSDS Bundle Protocol (BP), based on the bundle protocol of RFC 9171 (reference [1]), which defines end-to-end protocol, bundle structure, block types, and abstract service descriptions for the exchange of messages (bundles) that support Delay Tolerant Networking (DTN).
 BP provides Application Layer service to networks allowing them to utilize BP’s capabilities:

-Ability to use physical motility for the movement of data
+Ability to use physical motility for the movement of data.

 Ability to move the responsibility for error control from one node to another